DAVFoundation/contracts/README.md

 Smart contracts governing the DAV Token, Crowdsale, and the DAV network.

 The DAVToken and DAVCrowdsale have been independently audited by Matthew Di Ferrante - founder of Zero Knowledge Labs and a security researcher at the Ethereum Foundation.

-His final audit report can be read here: https://dav.network/dav-audit.pdf
+The audit report can be found here: https://github.com/mattdf/audits/blob/master/dav/dav-audit.pdf